 - 2.3.
 Compared with borough and national figures, Outwoods Parish has a higher percentage of the population aged between 45 and 59, representing almost a quarter of the entire parish's population.
 There is also an above average percentage of those aged over 75 within the parish.
 This has implications for the future demographics of the parish as with an already high retirement population, this is likely to increase as those aged between 45 and 59 reach retirement age within the ONDP Plan Period.
 The majority of residents are of white British ethnicity (93%) with a small percentage (5%) being of "other ethnic group" ethnicity. - 2.4.
 The parish is characterised by a high percentage of full-time, part-time and self-employed persons and also low levels of unemployment suggesting a high level of economic activity exists within the parish.
 The majority of residents travel to work by car or van whilst there are low levels of people using more sustainable modes of transport within the parish. - 2.5.
 Housing provision within the parish mainly consists of large family sized dwellings.
-90% of dwellings in the parish of Outwoods have 5 or more rooms, a significantly higher figure than the borough and national averages, whilst the percentages of households with fewer number of rooms are below borough and national averages (this figure refers to rooms that are habitable rooms and does not include bathrooms, halls or kitchens).
-This suggests that houses within the parish are generally larger and that there is a shortfall in provision of smaller households.
+90% of dwellings in the parish of Outwoods have 5 or more rooms, a significantly higher figure than the borough and national averages, whilst the percentage of dwellings with fewer rooms is below borough and national averages (this figure refers to rooms that are habitable rooms and does not include bathrooms, halls or kitchens).
 The percentage of council and social rented households is significantly below borough and national averages.